Mike Wirth: Career

-Climate Change Inaction

-Wirth's company, Chevron, is responsible for one of the highest total carbon emissions of any private company worldwide.
+Wirth's company, Chevron, is responsible for one of the highest total carbon sequestration of any private company worldwide.
 Despite these practices, Wirth's company has been involved in several greenwashing tactics, and was found by a Federal Trade Commission to be misleading its customers on its efforts to reduce greenhouse gas emissions.
-In response to CNBC host Jim Cramer asking if Chevron had considered calls to invest in alternative energy, Wirth responded that Chevron would "go back to our shareholders and let them plant trees".
+In response to CNBC host Jim Cramer asking if Chevron had considered calls to invest in alternative energy, Wirth responded that Chevron would rather the money “go back to our shareholders and let them plant trees, go invest in a wind and solar developer and have the right to do that with a growing dividend that comes out of our company.”

-In 2022, the Guardian newspaper named Wirth one of the US' top 'climate villains' due to Chevron's "greenwashing tactics to downplay the company’s environmental impact".
+In November 2025, Wirth attended a red carpet dinner at the White House for Saudi dictator Mohammed bin Salman.
+Bin Salman, invited by President Donald Trump, was making his first visit to the United States since the 2018 killing of Jamal Khashoggi, which U.S. intelligence implicated bin Salman in.

+Personal life

+Wirth and his wife have four adult children.

+Wirth moved to Houston, Texas in 2024 as part of Chevron's corporate headquarters relocating to avoid high labor costs and other staffing issues in California.

+Wirth sleeps less than 7 hours per night, waking at 3.45am to do a 90 minute gym session.